hwsc-org/hwsc-org.github.io/wikis/app-gateway-svc/epics.md

 2. Chrome opens this link.
 3. Chrome is redirected to the verification link.
 4. Chrome extracts and validates the query string `verify-email?token?=<token>`.
-5. Chrome dials to app-gateway-svc using `"authorization": "Email Token " + <token>`.
+5. Chrome dials to app-gateway-svc using `"Authorization": "Email Token " + <token>`.
 6. app-gateway-svc parses `token_string`.
 7. app-gateway-svc invokes `VerifyEmailToken` from user-svc using the `token_string`.
 8. user-svc gets the `token_string`.